 - Vomiting and/or diarrhea (with food allergies)

 This may depend on the type of allergy your veterinarian thinks your cat may have.
-There are four types of allergy to affect cats:
+There are four types of hypersensitivity to affect cats:

 Food trials: If your veterinarian suspects your cat has a food allergy, a food trial will be carried out.
 The cat is switched to a novel protein (such as duck, or lamb) to see if symptoms improve.
 If they do, your cat will then be put back on his regular diet to see if symptoms return.

 Intradermal allergy testing: This may be necessary for other types of allergy to determine the cause.
-An area of skin on the belly is shaved, a number of allergens are then injected into the skin.
+An area of skin on the belly is shaved, several allergens are then injected into the skin.
 If your cat has an allergy to a specific allergen, small red hives will appear.

 |Phenergan (Promethazine) 10 mg tablet||Allergies, anti-emetic (nausea), motion sickness, urticaria, eosinophilic granuloma complex.||5 mg (1/2 tablet)||Twice a day|